 -Babies in Costa Rica must rear-face until 1 year old in an infant car seat and be seated in the middle of the back seat provided you can install the car seat properly (otherwise on the passenger side); if you have multiple kids, the lightest one goes in the middle!

--Toddlers in Costa Rica should be in a forward-facing car seat until 4 years old (up to 40lbs or 43″), again ideally in the middle seat if there isn’t a younger child there (otherwise on the passenger side); it’s not clear if you are permitted to rear-face beyond 1 year old
+-Toddlers in Costa Rica should be in a forward-facing car seat until 4 years old (up to 40lbs or 43″), again ideally in the middle seat if there isn’t a younger child there (otherwise on the passenger side); you are technically not permitted to rear-face beyond 1 year old as the law is written

--Children ages 4 to 6 must ride in a highback booster seat (up to 55lbs or 57″) – this is much stricter than in the US
+-Children ages 4 to 6 must ride in a highback booster seat – this is much stricter than in the US

 -Children ages 6 to 12 must ride in a backless booster seat in the back seat as long as they’re under 57″ tall or 80 lbs – this is much stricter than in the US